Spin superfluidity and magnon BEC: Beyond magnon BEC: Suhl instability of coherent precession

 Since the magnetic field becomes irrelevant, the symmetry group of the physical laws in the precessing frame becomes the same as in the absence of the field.
 If the spin-orbit interaction is neglected, it is the product of the $SO_3^{L}$ group of orbital rotations and the $SO_3^{S}$ group of spin rotations:

-The only difference is that while $SO_3^{L}$ is the group of orbital rotations in the laboratory frame, the $SO_3^{S}$ rotations are in the precessing frame.
+The difference from the symmetry group $G= SO_3^{L}\times SO_3^{S} $ in the static case is that the $SO_3^{S}$ rotations are now considered in the precessing frame rather than in the laboratory frame.
 The elements of the latter group ${\bf \tilde g(t)}$ are constructed from the elements ${\bf g}$ of conventional spin rotations in the laboratory frame:

 Here the matrix $O_{\alpha\beta}(\hat {\bf z}, \omega t)$ describes the transformation from the laboratory frame into the rotating frame - this is the rotation about the magnetic field axis $\hat {\bf z}$ by angle $\omega_L t$.
-Now we can find all the degenerate coherent states of the Larmor precession applying the symmetry group $G$ to the simplest equilibrium state of the given superfluid phase: ${\bf A}={\bf O}^{-1}{\bf R}^{(1)} {\bf O}{\bf A}^{(0)}({\bf R}^{(2)})^{-1}$, where ${\bf R}^{(1)}$ is the arbitrary matrix describing spin rotations in the precessing frame and ${\bf R}^{(2)}$ is another arbitrary matrix which describes the orbital rotations in the laboratory frame.
-In case of $^3$He-B this state corresponds to the state of Cooper pairs with $L=S=1$ and the total angular momentum $J=0$ \cite{VollhardtWolfle}:
+Now we can find all the degenerate coherent states of the Larmor precession applying the symmetry group $G$ to the order parameter in the simplest equilibrium state of the given superfluid phase.
+The order parameter in superfluid $^3$He is $3\times 3$, which corresponds to corresponds to the Cooper pairing with orbital and spin momenta $L=S=1$ \cite{VollhardtWolfle}.
+Thus choosing the simplest $3\times 3$ static matrix ${\bf A}^{(0)}$ in a given superfluid phase, one obtains all the precessing states in this phase if the spin-orbit coupling is neglected:

+Here ${\bf R}^{(1)}$ is the arbitrary matrix describing spin rotations in the precessing frame and ${\bf R}^{(2)}$ is another arbitrary matrix which describes the orbital rotations in the laboratory frame.
+In case of $^3$He-B the simplest state corresponds to the total angular momentum of Cooper pair $J=0$ which is described by the isotropic matrix \cite{VollhardtWolfle}:

+where $\Delta_B$ is the gap in the fermionic spectrum.
 The action of elements of the group $G$ on this stationary state leads to the following general precession of $^3$He-B with the Larmor frequency (if the spin-orbit interaction is neglected):

 The matrix ${\bf R}^{(1)}$ determines the direction of spin density in the precessing frame: